 TRANSFER TO RESERVE

-During the year under review your Company did not accept any public deposits from thepublic under section 73 of the Companies Act 2013 .
+During the year under review your Company has not invited or acceptedany deposits from public/shareholders under Section 73 and 74 of the Companies Act 2013 .

 ANNUAL EVALUATION OF BOARD'S PERFORMANCE